-We are pleased to highlight on this page a few of the outstanding organizations selected by The Giving Network to receive financial support from Rutgers Presbyterian Church in Spring 2012.
-Check back often as our list will rotate.
-A full list, with links to websites, can be found here.
+A full list of organizations we supporting in 2017, with links to their websites, can be found here.
 Many of these organizations have received our financial support in prior years as well.
 Along with our contribution we send each of them our best wishes for continued success with their important work.

 In addition, the Deacons of Rutgers Presbyterian Church have invested $ 45,000 of their reserves with Oikocredit U.S.A., a global cooperative established in 1975 by the World Council of Churches which aggregates investor money from people in the developed world and then re-distributes those investments to creditworthy microfinance institutions in the developing world.
 The investment earns 2% interest per year, and is combined with funds from other individual and group investors to provide capital to a network of 570 rigorously-selected microfinance partners in 70 countries.

 Rutgers also has invested about $ 3,000 in revolving loans through Kiva, a non-profit organization that connects people through lending to alleviate poverty.